Saint Cecilia's Church of England School: House System

-In 2021, a sixth house, Carter, was launched named after famed jazz musician, Betty Carter.
+In 2021, a sixth house, Carter, was launched, named after famed jazz musician, Betty Carter.
 Its house colour is bright orange.
 The house names spell S-A-I-N-T-C.

 Sixth Form

 In September 2008 the school expansion led to the opening of the school's sixth form.
 The Sixth Form caters for around 200 pupils across both the Lower and Upper Sixth.

 Academic performance

-Saint Cecilia's is a high achieving school and every year, GCSE and A Level results are well above average, among the best in Wandsworth LEA.
+Saint Cecilia’s A Level results are consistent with the average for the borough, though they fall below the national average.
+The school’s GCSE results align with the borough average but exceed the national average.

 Sport

 The school has rugby, netball, athletics and football teams that take part in weekly local and regional competitions.
 Every year, pupils are given the option to take part in the Wimbledon Championships Ball Boys and Girls.